wansaleh/next-starter/README.md

 # next-starter

 My go-to starter.
+With Next.js, Chakra-UI, Tailwind.

+## Installation & Usage

-Clone this thing.
+Clone this repo.
 Run `npm i`.
 That's it.
+Or just press "Use this template" above.